-What it is, is large prawns, or shrimp, cooked in a rich and often spicy tomato sauce topped with feta cheese.
 The Greek part comes from the feta and ouzo!
-Ouzo is a Greek spirit that is sipped on straight up.
-But in this dish, it adds a nice sweet flavor.
+Ouzo is a Greek spirit that is sipped straight up.
+But in this dish, it adds a nice sweet flavor and is completely optional.

 Saganaki dishes are served with plenty of bread, preferably pita bread, for dipping and sopping up those delicious juices!

 When my husband and I go to our local Greek restaurant, we always order this dish.
-It goes perfectly with wine white!
-Paired with some crispy bread and other popular Greek “mezethes“, you can feed your guests easily without taking out your silverware!
+It goes perfectly with white, white or red.
+Paired with some crispy bread or grilled pita triangles and other popular Greek “mezethes” like these, it is the best appetizer to feed a small crowd without taking out any silverware!